tcmoore3/hpmc-surface-potential/README.md

 To create a new component:

 1. Fork [hoomd-component-template](https://github.com/glotzerlab/hoomd-component-template/).
-2. Address all **TODO** comments (including those in `.github/*`)
+2. Address all **TODO** comments (including those in `.github/`)
 3. Add C++ and Python files to `src/`.
 4. Add unit tests in `src/pytest`.
 5. Format and check code style with [pre-commit](https://pre-commit.com/).

 ## Using the provided GitHub Actions configuration

-When you push your changes to GitHub and, the [unit test workflow](.github/workflows/unit-test.yaml) will run and test your that your code compiles on the CPU (with and without MPI), and on the GPU (with and without MPI).
-The workflow also runs the unit tests on the CPU.
-You should run GPU unit tests locally, GitHub does not provide free GPU runners for GitHub Actions.
+When you push your changes to GitHub, the [unit test workflow](.github/workflows/unit-test.yaml) compile your code on the CPU (with and without MPI) and on the GPU (with and without MPI).
+The workflow also executes the unit tests on the CPU.
+You should run GPU unit tests locally, as GitHub does not provide free GPU runners for GitHub Actions.

 When you push a new tag, the [release workflow](.github/workflows/release.yaml) will create a new GitHub release with automatically generated release notes.